10-5-pursuit/lab-github/questions.md

 11. **What is a 'repository' in GitHub, and what are its key components?**

    \`\`\`
+   A repository is the most basic element of GitHub.
+It's a place where you can store your code, your files, and each file's revision history.
+Repositories can have multiple collaborators and can be either public or private.
    \`\`\`

-11. **Explain the concept of 'branching' in GitHub.
+12. **Explain the concept of 'branching' in GitHub.
 Why is it important for collaborative projects?**

    \`\`\`
    \`\`\`